yuhko-msft/microsoft-graph-docs/api-reference/v1.0/resources/educationresource.md

 Namespace: microsoft.graph

-A base classs for all resource objects in the system.

-An educationResource is associated with an [assignment](educationassignment.md) and/or [submission](educationsubmission.md), which represents the learning object that is being handed out or handed in.
+A superclass for all resource objects in the system.
+A resource is associated with an **Assignment** and/or **Submission**, which represents the learning object that is being handed out or handed in.
 You cannot instantiate a resource directly; you must make a subclass that will represent the type of resource being used.

 This resource stores the common properties across all resource types.